jenpyle/meet/README.md

 __Scenario 2: Show error when user changes the settings (city, time range)__\
 __Given__ the user did not have internet access\
 __When__ the user attempts to change the settings\
-__Then__ an error message will appear\
+__Then__ an error message will appear

 ### __FEATURE 5: DATA VISUALIZATION__
-As a user,\
-I should be able to visualize the available event data\
-So that I can easily compare how eventful each city is\
+*As a user, I should be able to visualize the available event data, so that I can easily compare how eventful each city is*

 __Scenario 1: Show a chart with the number of upcoming events in each city__\
 __Given__ the user has opened the main view\
 __When__ the user has clicked on the event chart button\
-__Then__ a graphic with a chart that shows the number of upcoming events in each city will appear\
+__Then__ a graphic with a chart that shows the number of upcoming events in each city will appear